Guantanamo Bay Naval Base: Before and during World War II

 The Naval Base became a prime area for winter training for the Atlantic fleet.
 Due to the large increase in population during the training months, the Naval Base quickly established facilities to support everyday functions.
-Guantanamo Bay fleet range system began its construction as early as 1905 under Captain Rogers.
+Construction of the Guantanamo Bay fleet range system began as early as 1905 under Captain Rogers.
 Four primary ranges were built during its construction: Range Alpha, Range Beta, Range Charlie, and Range Delta.
 Due to the size of the base, sections were shut down in order for range operations to proceed.
 Ironically, the concrete range system's size and cost led to its downfall.
 Strong evidence suggests the fleet ranges were used throughout World War I and the beginning of World War II.

 During World War II, the base was set up to use a nondescript number for postal operations.
 The base used the Fleet Post Office, Atlantic, in New York City, with the address: 115 FPO NY.
 The base was also an important intermediate distribution point for merchant shipping convoys from New York City and Key West, Florida, to the Panama Canal and the islands of Puerto Rico, Jamaica, and Trinidad and Tobago.